-While investors welcome market gains, they should not overlook the substantial tax liabilities their positive performing investments may incur when the time comes to sell.
+While investors welcome market gains, they should not overlook the substantial tax liabilities their positive-performing investments may incur when it comes time to sell.

 Generally, investors are subject to capital gains tax as high as 37 percent when they sell non-retirement investments, real estate or other appreciating assets.
 However, it is possible for investors to minimize their exposure to this tax and even reduce their future taxable income when they look for opportunities throughout the year to position their portfolios for losses.
 This is known as harvesting tax losses.